2016 United States House of Representatives elections in Michigan: District 7

 The 7th district is located in Southern Michigan.
-The incumbent is Republican Tim Walberg, who has represented the district since 2011 and previously represented the district from 2007 to 2009.
-He was re-elected with 53% of the vote in 2014 and the district has a PVI of R+3.
-Walberg is being challenged by Doug North.
-Democratic state representative Gretchen Driskell, the former mayor of Saline, has announced that she will run against Walberg in 2016, As will Libertarian Ken Proctor.
+The incumbent was Republican Tim Walberg, who had represented the district since 2011 and previously represented the district from 2007 to 2009.
+He was re-elected with 53% of the vote in 2014, and the district has a PVI of R+3.
+Walberg was challenged by Doug North.
+Democratic state representative Gretchen Driskell, the former mayor of Saline, announced that she would run against Walberg in 2016, as would Libertarian Ken Proctor.
 Walberg won the Republican nomination.